Wave Pattern

 Modelling the evolution of large river floodplains

-30 minutes Andrew Nicholas (my modelling hero) prsenting at 2014 CSDMS Meeting in 2014.
+30 minutes from Andrew Nicholas (my modelling hero) presenting at 2014 CSDMS Meeting in 2014.

 Modelling Floodplain Evolution